ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 its instances relatively easily, however given the current goal of keeping this simple, it has not been added, for now.

+By switching between handle_systemprompt_begin/anytime, one can control whether one can change the system prompt, anytime during the conversation or only at the beginning.